Advanced-computer-lab-2024/wingGo/README.md

 ## Build Status

 ### Stable
-The application is fully functional with no major bugs reported.
+The application is fully functional apart from the change currency, it bugged during code integration.

 ## Code Style
 - This project uses envato market as a source for its front end's template .